oracle-livelabs/oci/peoplesoft-oda/0introduction/introduction.md

 **Region** – Oracle Cloud Infrastructure is hosted in regions, which are located in different metropolitan areas.
 Regions are completely independent of other regions and can be separated by vast distances – across countries or even continents.
 Generally, you would deploy an application in the region where it is most heavily used since using nearby resources is faster than using distant resources.

 **Subnet, Private** - Instances created in private subnets do not have direct access to the Internet.
-In this lab, we will be provisioning the Cloud Manager stack in Resource Manager, and creating private subnets.
-We will then choose to create a "jump host", or bastion host, as part of the installation.
-The IP address for a private subnet cannot be accessed directly from the Internet.
-To access our CM instance in a private subnet, we will set up a jump host to enable SSH tunneling and Socket Secure (SOCKS) proxy connection to the Cloud Manager web server (PIA).
-The jump host is created using an Oracle Linux platform image and will be created inside the VCN.

 **Subnet, Public** - Instances that you create in a public subnet have public IP addresses, and can be accessed from the Internet.